Yacktmann Eagle Lodge at Camp Lakota in Woodstock, Illinois

 Boy Scouts of America, Central Region

-Once we have executive commitment, we oversee the implementation process from start to finish.
+Once we have organizational and executive commitment, we oversee the implementation process from start to finish.

 Taylor Philanthropic Services